-Parents of a child with EB are encouraged to develop a relationship with an occupational or physical therapist in your area.
+Parents of a child with Epidermolysis Bullosa (EB) are encouraged to develop a relationship with an occupational or physical therapist in your area.

 Not every child with EB will need therapy throughout their life, but it is good to have someone to contact if there are concerns regarding motion, strength, or loss of function.
 It may be helpful to take pictures of open sores to show your therapist if your child is wrapped during sessions.
 This will help them to learn how best to treat your child.

-Services provided by occupational therapists include upper extremity range of motion and strength, hand splint/orthotic fabrication, fine motor skills, independence in self-care, independence in activities of daily living and assessments for use of durable medical equipment (bath chair, wheelchair, etc.).
+Services provided by occupational therapists for those with Epidermolysis Bullosa (EB) include upper extremity range of motion and strength, hand splint/orthotic fabrication, fine motor skills, independence in self-care, independence in activities of daily living and assessments for use of durable medical equipment (bath chair, wheelchair, etc.).

-Services provided by physical therapists on the other hand include lower extremity range of motion and strength, gross motor development skills, assessment of lower extremity orthotics and assessment for use of durable medical equipment, such as crutches and wheelchair systems.
+Services provided by physical therapists for those with Epidermolysis Bullosa (EB) on the other hand include lower extremity range of motion and strength, gross motor development skills, assessment of lower extremity orthotics and assessment for use of durable medical equipment, such as crutches and wheelchair systems.

 The information below is intended to give parents and care providers an overview of the common areas that occupational and physical therapists are asked about.
 Occupational Therapy and Physical Therapy is different for every child, and each child’s treatment plan is highly individualized and tailored to their individual physical, intellectual and social-emotional abilities.